UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 ilb@login-frida:~$
 ```

 Using named containers becomes handy on occasions when one needs to open a second shell inside the same container (within the same job with the same resources).
-Assuming a job with id `527` is already running, that it was created with the parameter `--container-name=myubuntu`, and that it installed the `file` utility.
-The next snippet shows how to open a second bash shell in the same container.
+Let's assume a job with id `527` that was created with the parameter `--container-name=myubuntu` is running.
+Let's also assume that the `file` utility has been installed.
+The next snippet shows how to open a second bash shell into the same container.
 ```bash
 ilb@login-frida:~$ srun --overlap --jobid=527 --container-name=myubuntu --pty bash